 Athena: The soul sister

 Athena came together with her brother Bobby (formerly known as Zeus) to the animal shelter when they were appr. two months old.
 They are most likely born in February 2022.
-As brother and sister, they love each other.
+As brother and sister, they loved each other.
 However, life got them separated.
-Zeus found his forever home and a new name in the Netherlands where he leads a happy life.
+Zeus found his forever home and a new name (Bobby) in the Netherlands where he leads a happy life.

-Jessy: Curly long-hair girl – adopted (needs escort to Europe)
+Jessy: Curly long-hair girl – adopted

 Look at her!
 Is there something wrong with this lovely girl?
 4 out of 6 brothers and sisters found their forever homes.
 They were dumped at the Road to English Quarter with their mother Indi and don’t want to be left behind another time … The puppies are probably born at the end of July 2022.